sage-code/maj/README.md

 1. not a secret language;
 1. not a mystic language;
-1. not a religious language;
+1. not bound to a nation;

 **Principles:**